Indonesia to resume search for crashed Lion Air jet's cockpit voice recorder

 JAKARTA: Indonesia will launch a renewed search effort as early as Tuesday (Jan 8) to find the cockpit voice recorder from a Lion Air jet that crashed into the Java Sea in October, the head of its accident investigation agency said.

-"If the weather is good, the ship will start to depart today," National Transporation Safety Commission (KNKT) Chief Soerjanto Tjahjono told Reuters on Tuesday.
+"If the weather is good, the ship will start to depart today," National Transportation Safety Commission (KNKT) Chief Soerjanto Tjahjono told Reuters on Tuesday.

 READ: Lion Air ends search for black box, Indonesian investigators plan own probe